RECAPEM

 • Hypoxia

-⚠️Tracheal deviation and neck vein distension should be de-emphasised as classic signs of the disease.
+⚠️Tracheal deviation and neck vein distension should be de-emphasized as classic signs of the disease.

 Diagnostic process of tension pneumothorax